Traditionally Modern Food

 • Add hing and Switch off

-• In a separate pan add oil, once when oil is hot the ingredients under "to temper" let it splutter.
+• In a separate pan add oil, when oil is hot the ingredients under "to temper" let it splutter.
 Add it to the rasam

 Video